khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Component health evaluation.md

 ### Instructions

+**Initial setup:**

-1. Title the issue with the component name, for example `Health evaluation: componentName`
+- [ ] Title the issue with the component name, for example `Health evaluation: componentName`
-1. Assign evaluator(s)
+- [ ] Assign evaluator(s)
-1. Add the component label
+- [ ] Add the component label

+**For each criteria, at least one evaluator needs to:**

 1. Use the following checklists to evaluate the component
-1. Create a thread for each criteria to document your findings
+1. Create a thread for the criteria to document your findings
-1. Update the status in the description for each criteria (choose a single status from the list below)
+1. Update the status in the description for the criteria (choose a single status from the list below)
 1. Update relevant Pajamas (design.gitlab.com) sections
 1. Create any necessary follow up issues

+**Completing the evaluation:**

+- [ ] Ensure that all evaluators have completed the above steps for the criteria they reviewed
-1. Close this issue
+- [ ] Close this issue

 **Status options**